 - Are there patterns to when your dog digs?

-- Does your dog have access to other forms of entertainment make your yard?
+- Does your dog have access to other forms of entertainment in your yard?

 - How long are they in the yard before they start digging holes?

 Pay attention, look for patterns, and then use trial and error with the strategies listed below.